EIAgov/NEMS/README.md

 ## Licenses

-The NEMS code, as distributed here, is governed by the licenses listed [here](https://github.com/eiagov).
+The NEMS code, as distributed here, is governed by [specific licenses](https://github.com/eiagov).

 ## Getting help